argodev/studies/nt_survey/NT_Class_12_Manuscript.md

 ## Introduction

 All throughout history, man has been trying to please God through his own works.
 It’s built into our natures.
 People want to be able to say that their destiny depends on some action of their own doing.
 And so man has created all sorts of false religions to provide a system of beliefs through which he can _earn_ reconciliation with God.

 It could be the person who thinks they’ll be saved because they’re a generally good person.
 It could be the Roman Catholic who believes that God’s grace cooperates with their own good works to secure justification.
 It could be the devout Muslim who thinks that their good works achieve most of what they need to make it to heaven, and that God’s mercy accomplishes the rest.
-It could be the person who think that they must be baptized in order to be saved.
+It could be the person who thinks that they must be baptized in order to be saved.
 Whatever the situation, all these ways of thinking have the same thing in common: we do some, God does some.
 And, presumably, in the end we both get credit.

 Well, that’s exactly the kind of false belief that Paul is responding in the letter to the Galatians.
 The false teachers in the cities of Galatia were perverting the Gospel by adding requirements for salvation, namely circumcision, and Paul with great passion and zeal exhorts the Galatians to recognize this teaching as false.
-So, please open you Bibles to Galatians (ask if anyone needs a Bible).
+So, please open you Bibles to Galatians.
 First, a little background.

 ## Background

 ### The Region of Galatia and Founding of Churches

 Galatia was a Roman province in central Asia Minor (central Turkey).
 So unlike some other letters in the New Testament, Galatians was written not to a single church but to a group of churches—all those in the province of Galatia.
 Paul most likely planted churches in southern Galatian cities during his first missionary journey (46-48 A.D.).
 In particular, we learn in the book of Acts that he planted churches in Pisidian Antioch (13:14-50), Iconium (13:51-14:7), Lystra (14:8-19), and Derbe (14:20, 21).

 ### The Opposition: The Judaizers[^1]

 Well, what happened between the planting of these churches and the writing of this letter?
-After Paul left the churches in Galatia, we read in Acts 15:1 that:  "But some men came down from Judea and were teaching the brothers, ‘Unless you are circumcised according to the custom of Moses, you cannot be saved.’"
+After Paul left the churches in Galatia, we read in Acts 15:1
+that: _Some men came down from Judea and began to teach the brothers: “Unless you are circumcised according to the custom prescribed by Moses, you cannot be saved.”_

 Commonly called "Judaizers," these Jews taught that Gentiles who wanted to become Christians must still follow the law of the Old Testament.
 It’s possible that the teachers who came down to Antioch were the same teachers troubling the churches throughout Galatia.

 Now, it does not appear that these false teachers were rejecting Christ out of hand.
 In fact, they may have believed that he was the Messiah.
 Indeed, there is no indication that Paul tries to correct anyone for saying that Jesus was not the Messiah.
 But what they were doing was saying that God’s people must continue to observe the law.
 So, according to them, to become a Christian, you must first obey the law, particularly through circumcision.
 They were teaching a false Gospel.
 Recognize that some false gospels are false because they subtract from the gospel.
 You can be a Christian but not believe in the reality of sin, the deity of Christ, and so forth.
 But other false gospels are false because they _add_ to the gospel.
 They get everything right, but then add in a few additional requirements.
 But those “gospels,” as Paul says, are no gospel at all.

 Well, in order to convince these churches of their additional requirements, it seems from this letter that these false teachers were attacking the reputation and authority of Paul.
 We glean this from some of Paul's comments, and the defense he offers of his ministry in chapters 1 and 2.
 It seems that the Judaizers claimed that:  Paul made up "his" gospel, (1:11-12), that he erred with regard to the law, and that Man, not the Lord, gave Paul's authority or apostleship to him (1:1).

 The false teachers were motivated by a couple of factors.
 First, they wanted to avoid persecution.
 Jews, of all people, were exempt under Roman law from submitting to the state religion, so obeying the Jewish law could help a person avoid persecution both by the Jews and the Romans.
 And second, they want to boast in themselves – in their own deeds.
-Paul warns “It is those who want to make a good showing in the flesh who would force you to be circumcised, and only in order that they may not be persecuted for the cross of Christ.
-For even those who are circumcised do not themselves keep the law, but they desire to have you circumcised that they may boast in your flesh.”
-(6:12-13).
+Paul warns _Those who want to make a good impression in the flesh are the ones who would compel you to be circumcised—but only to avoid being persecuted for the cross of Christ.
+For even the circumcised don’t keep the law themselves, and yet they want you to be circumcised in order to boast about your flesh._ (6:12-13).

 ## Purpose of the Letter

 And so, the purpose of the letter is clear: To counter the Judaizers' false teachings.
 Paul writes this letter to the Galatian churches.
 And in it, he re-asserts the true gospel of justification by faith alone in Christ alone.
 Many of the points that Paul makes here, he makes as well in his letter to the Romans.
-So, on the back of the handout, you’ll see a chart summarizing many of the similarities between the two letters.
+So, on your handout, you’ll see a chart summarizing many of the similarities between the two letters.

 [questions?]

 ## Brief Outline

 As the ESV Study Bible notes, it is difficult to divide Galatians into neat sections because Paul returns to the same themes throughout the book.
 Roughly, he spend the first two chapters on personal matters.
 He establishes his credentials as an apostle.
 He defends the Gospel he preaches as not of his own invention.
 He recounts his relationships with the other Apostles, including their recognition of him and his opposition to Peter on one occasion.
 His purpose here is to defend against accusations some false teachers were evidently leveling against him and to establish that the Gospel is more important than any individual’s personal authority.

 The next two or two-and-a-half chapters are the core theological argument of the book.
 Paul tells the Galatians that their reliance on good works for righteousness was exactly counter to the Gospel.
 It is tantamount to returning to the Mosaic Law and disregarding Christ’s atoning work.
 But the Law given to Moses did not make Israel righteous: instead, it served to illustrate Israel’s inability to live up to God’s standards.
 Even Abraham was justified not by works but by faith, Paul writes.
 But God through Christ has given us grace that we might be adopted as his sons.
 As sons we are free.

 The final chapter and a half apply the theological argument to everyday living.
 Because we are free we should live lives marked by the Spirit, not by the flesh.
 Life according to the flesh is marked by idolatry, immorality, jealousy, etc, but life by the Spirit is marked by love, peace, patience, kindness, and the other fruits of the Spirit.
 Paul concludes with a final warning and farewell.

 So, at the risk of oversimplification, you can think of the letter in three parts.
 The Personal, the Preacher of Justification (that is, Paul) in chapters 1 and 2.
 The Doctrinal, the Principle of Justification, from 3:1 through 5:15.
 And the Practical, the Privileges of Justification, from 5:16 through the end of chapter 6.

 ## Major Themes

 Well, how does Paul respond to the false teaching, to the accusations against his authority, and to the perversion of the gospel?

 Specifically, he gives the reader of Galatians: